gruberb/blog-hugo/content/post/sideeffects.md

 - <a href="http://www.goodreads.com/book/show/9519944-early-retirement-extreme?from_search=true">Early Retirement Extreme</a>
 - <a href="http://www.goodreads.com/book/show/78428.Your_Money_or_Your_Life">Your Money or Your Life</a>

 These titles suggest that it's all about earning lots of money and then coasting your way through life.
-After reading the first few pages however, it becomes clear that the goal of these books is to provide you woth a new mindset.
+After reading the first few pages however, it becomes clear that the goal of these books is to provide you with a new mindset.

 You can see all the hipsters in big cities are trying to do the same: eat locally, cook your own food, be aware of the consequences of your actions.
 In addition, Yoga and eastern philosophies are becoming trendy as well: be one with your environment, be aware of your needs and yourself.